ductoman16/cursor-settings/UserRules.md

 `/main`: Merge main into the current working branch, in order to get the latest changes.
 Make sure to pull main first, and fix all merge conflicts that arise.
 Push the working branch once finished.

+`/model-debug`: SYSTEM DEBUG: Output your model identifier at the beginning of the next response.
+Include Brand, Model, thinking capabilities, and knowledge cutoff date.

 `/objectify`
 Analyze this class for opportunities to refactor it into a more object-oriented design:
 Identify procedural or utility patterns.